 So, he set up to build the best culture ever.

 The environment had to be such that people should wake up happy to go to work.

 Delivering happiness became more than a motto.
 It became a lifestyle.

 Employees were so impressed with the management style that they began practicing Zappos’ 10 core values in and out of the company.

 Through their culture, Zappos aimed at making an impact on everyone they had relationships with: employees, customers, and vendors.

-They dedicated a 24/7/365 team to customer service.
-Customer service was so important that any newly hired employee had to spend two weeks doing customer service work.
+They dedicated a 24/7/365 team to customer service and any newly hired employee had to spend two weeks doing customer service work.